 The future parents (recipients) assume total responsibility for the children born, as outlined in a legal document and consent.

 You will be asked to refrain from drinking alcohol and taking certain medications during the cycle.

-As donors become extremely fertile while on hormone stimulation medication, you run the risk of becoming pregnant with multiples, donors are expected to abstain from sexual intercourse while on medication.
-Also, sexual intercourse could potentially expose the Donor to sexually transmitted diseases, which could be problematic for the egg donation cycle.
-A cycle can be canceled if a Donor engages in sexual intercourse while on medications.
+As donors become extremely fertile while on hormone stimulation medication, you run the risk of becoming pregnant with multiples.
+For this reason, donors are expected to abstain from sexual intercourse while on medication.
+Also, sexual intercourse could potentially expose the donor to sexually transmitted diseases, which could be problematic for the egg donation cycle.
+A cycle can be canceled if an egg donor engages in sexual intercourse while on medications.

 Yes.
 Donation can be performed with either of these conditions, as well as any other STD that occurred more than a year ago.

 Please speak to your coordinator at Egg Helpers for full details on reimbursement.